 Request for other options

-DEQ must adopt the proposed rule amendments to enable DEQ’s implementation of the NAAQS for this pollutant and to allow the EPA to approve the proposed amendments as revisions to the Oregon SIP.
-Because the proposed rule amendments are necessary to update infrastructure elements of the Oregon SIP by incorporating the revised NAAQS for PM 2.5 in order to comply with the requirements of the Clean Air Act, DEQ has not requested input for other options.
+DEQ must adopt the proposed rule amendments to enable DEQ’s implementation of the NAAQS for this pollutant and to enable DEQ to request that EPA approve the proposed amendments as revisions to the Oregon SIP.
+The proposed rule amendments are necessary to update infrastructure elements of the Oregon SIP by incorporating the revised NAAQS for PM 2.5 in order to comply with the requirements of the Clean Air Act.
+Therefore, DEQ has not requested input for other options.

 DEQ welcomes public comments on any aspect of this proposed rulemaking during the public comment period.